Crossing Swords: Casting

 Alongside the series order announcement, it was confirmed that the series' voice cast would consist of Nicholas Hoult and Luke Evans, among others.

 Reception

 On Rotten Tomatoes, the first season holds a 27% approval rating based on reviews from 15 critics.
-The site's critics’ consensus reads, "Crass and cruel, Crossing Swords bleeds its thin premise dry".
+A top Rotten Tomatoes critic wrote, "What sets it apart is the adorable wooden character and set design, the quaintness of which is mercilessly defiled by filthy dialogue and visuals."
 Metacritic, which uses a weighted average, gives it a score of 47 out of 100, indicating "mixed or average reviews".